phuse-org/SENDConform/doc/SHACL-AnimalSubject-ID-Details.md

 </pre>
 <br/>

 A Report is not provided because Method 2 was chosen over Method 1 for the reasons described below.
 The corresponding SPARQL to identify the USUBJID IRIs assigned to multiple AnimalSubjects is provided for reference.
-Source file: [/SPARQL/Animal-ID.rq](https://github.com/phuse-org/SENDConform/blob/master/SPARQL/Animal-ID.rq)
+File: [/SPARQL/USUBJID-RC3-M1-Verify.rq](https://github.com/phuse-org/SENDConform/blob/master/SPARQL/USUBJID-RC3-M1-Verify.rq)
 <pre class='sparql'>
   SELECT ?usubjidIRI (COUNT(?animalSubjectIRI) AS ?total) WHERE{